All Music courses meet graduation requirements for Visual/Performing Arts.

 Technology in Music 1

 Provides an overview of, and hands-on experience with a number of commercially-available, music-related hardware and software products.
 Extensive class time is devoted to gaining a practical understanding of the Musical Instrument Digital Interface (MIDI) and applying it effectively in the areas of composition, orchestration, recording, performance, and education.
 Other technology covered includes synthesis and sampling.
 No prior experience with performing or creating music is needed in order to take this class.
 This course satisfies the fine and performing arts requirement or the technology requirement for graduation.

 *Technology in Music 2

 An extension of Technology in Music 1, taking an in depth look at subjects covered in that class, with emphasis placed on digital audio and Multi-Media elements.
 Students will work toward creating original audio/video portfolios.
-Prerequisite: Technology in Music 1. *Offered as RCBC Cap Course.
-This course is currently under revision.
-Upon Board approval the description of the course will be modified to align with the revised curriculum and current New Jersey Student Learning Standards.
+Prerequisite: Technology in Music 1. *Offered as a RCBC CAP Course.